exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 ## 🚀 About Me

 I'm a dedicated developer passionate about creating innovative solutions to real-world problems.
-I enjoy working on challenging projects that push my boundaries and allow me to grow both personally and professionally.

 - 🔭 **Currently working on:** Enhancing [Gissy](https://github.com/exodus-tola-mindCoder/gissy) with more AI capabilities
-- 🌱 **Currently learning:** Advanced TypeScript patterns and cloud architecture
+- 🌱 **Currently learning:** Generative AI
 - 👯 **Looking to collaborate on:** Open-source projects and developer tools
 - 💬 **Ask me about:** JavaScript/TypeScript, CLI tools, and automation
 - ⚡ **Fun fact:** I believe clean code is a form of documentation